trashbirdecology/luisdva.github.io/_posts/2015-06-06-Ordinal-models.md

 ### Ordinal response

 To date, most studies have treated Red List values of extinction risk as a continuous variable (i.e there are five main threat categories for living species, going from _Least Concern -> Near Threatened -> Vulnerable -> Endangered -> Critically Endangered_ and they can be treated as a coarse continous index from 1 to 5).
 This approach assumes that the categories are continuously varying and evenly spaced.
 Instead, the Red List is an ordinal, categorical estimate of threat that represents an underlying continuous latent variable (the unknown true extinction risk).
 For example, the true difference in extinction risk may vary between categories of Least Concern and Near Threatened when compared with Critically Endangered and extinct.

 The coarse continuous index approach can produce elevated type I error rates because it loses the variance structure of the original ordinal ranks.
 Problems arise when the ordinal ranks are separated by unequal distances along the underlying continuous variable that they measure, and we can't know this beforehand.
+A growing number of papers have compared the results from ordinal vs continous models, and a simulation test by [Matthews et al. (2011)](http://rspb.royalsocietypublishing.org/content/early/2010/10/09/rspb.2010.1489.short) found that the results can be consistent in most situations.
 The coarse continous approach isn't necessarily wrong or misleading, but the sensitivity of models to different treatments of Red List response data is not always acknowledged.
-A growing number of papers have compared the results from ordinal vs continous models, and a simulation test by Matthews et al. (2011) have found that the results can be consistent, but not always...

 ### Phylogenetic generalized linear mixed models

 For my PhD research I studied extinction risk in mammals, and I used IUCN Red List data as the response variable.
 My co-supervisor and PCM guru [Simon Blomberg](http://researchers.uq.edu.au/researcher/428) convinced me to try and model the response as an ordinal index.
 At the time, only two studies had modeled Red List data as an ordered multinomial response, but both had potential non-indpendece issues.
-Liow et al. (2009) used nonphylogenetic proportional odds models; and González-Suárez & Revilla (2013) used taxonomically informed Generalised Linear Mixed Models.
+[Liow et al. (2009)](http://www.jstor.org/stable/10.1086/595756?seq=1#page_scan_tab_contents) used nonphylogenetic proportional odds models; and [González-Suárez & Revilla (2013)](http://onlinelibrary.wiley.com/doi/10.1111/ele.12035/full) used taxonomically informed Generalised Linear Mixed Models.
 Initially, we tried to code ordinal logit models in JAGS - and while I struggled with the phylogenetic comparative aspect and the JAGS and Linux learning curves, a helpful Reddit user pointed me to the _MCMCglmm_ package by Jarrod Hadfield.

-_MCMCglmm_ is an R package for fitting Generalised Linear Mixed Models using Markov chain Monte Carlo techniques.
+[_MCMCglmm_](http://cran.r-project.org/web/packages/MCMCglmm/index.html) is an R package for fitting Generalised Linear Mixed Models using Markov chain Monte Carlo techniques.
 It draws on quantitative genetics methods, and I was very interested in how the it could incorporate phylogenetic information (as a covariance matrix representing the amount of shared evolutionary history between species), and use a probit link function to model ordinal responses.
 The package is widely-used and well-documented in mailing lists and discussion groups (and Jarrod was always helpful and patient whenever I pestered him on mailing lists or at conferences).

 ### 2013 paper

 For my first thesis chapter, I investigated the relationship between extinction risk and  quantitative properties of the mammalian phylogeny.
 I used _MCMCglmm_ to fit Phylogenetic Generalised Linear Mixed Models (PGLMM; or the cooler-sounding Bayesian Phylogenetic Mixed Models, BPMM).
-This research was published in 2013 [[OA link]](http://rspb.royalsocietypublishing.org/content/280/1765/20131092.short) and since then I've seen ordinal extinction risk modeling used to address some interesting questions for amphibians and beetles, using SAS and Mesquite routines that I haven't looked into yet.
+This research was published in 2013 [[OA link]](http://rspb.royalsocietypublishing.org/content/280/1765/20131092.short) and since then I've seen ordinal extinction risk modeling used to address some interesting questions for amphibians [(De Lisle & Rowe 2015)](http://rspb.royalsocietypublishing.org/content/282/1803/20142213) and beetles [(Seibold et al., 2015)](http://onlinelibrary.wiley.com/doi/10.1111/cobi.12427/abstract), using SAS and Mesquite routines that I haven't looked into yet.

 I'm still proud of having published the "first" ordinal/phylogenetic mammal extinction risk  paper.
 I shared all my data and described the methods as thoroughly as I could, but I did not make my analysis and visualisation code available.
 On top of that I flaked when someone emailed me and requested the R code (sorry Jörg).
 I admit that at the time I was:
 - very sloppy at R and keeping track of scripts and data